emberhome/emberhome/README.md

 ## Hi there 👋 I'm Emma,

-A junior data engineer :computer: with a background in Product Data Analytics :bar_chart:.
+A data engineer :computer: with a background in Product Data Analytics :bar_chart:.
 Currently enrolled in Le Wagon's Data Engineering bootcamp finishing in August 2025 :sunny:.

 **My skills include**